czbiohub-sf/yogo/docs/recipes.md

 # Recipes

 This file will mostly cover inference, and will ignore training.
-For information on how to train YOGO, see [cli.md](cli.md) for information on setting up a training run, and [dataset_description.md](dataset_description.md) for setting up your dataset.
+For information on how to train YOGO, see [cli.md](cli.md) for information on setting up a training run, and [dataset_description.md](dataset_description.md) for setting up your dataset training.

 There are three components to running YOGO: